-Why Cleaner Cosmetics Matter: the case for learning about what ingredients are in the products you put on your face each day.
+Why Cleaner Cosmetics Matter: the case for learning about what ingredients (and hidden dangers like heavy metals) are in the products you put on your face each day.

 Years ago, well after I’d switched to safer skincare, I was still using my beloved highly-pigmented powder make-up from brands at stores like Sephora, Nordstrom, and MAC.
 I figured if I had a safe ‘base’ barrier on my skin, it was OK to layer less than clean cosmetics on top.
 Unfortunately, that’s not the case.
 I learned later that the powders are actually some of the worst for you.
 Your skin has the ability to protect you, only letting some things on it in.
 But items breathed in – those are much more problematic.

 Problem was, I couldn’t find any makeup that performed like my high performance favorites.
 Little did I know, those “all natural, organic, super crunchy” brands a) are completely unregulated and can claim any words they want on their label with no validation or meaning by any regulatory body, and b) natural is often the highest contamination when it comes to heavy metals.
 Which is why, in my earlier “Skintervention” posts I was using products purchased at Sephora (see below image), which still carried harmful ingredients like heavy metals, hormone disrupting chemicals, nano particles, and weren’t sourced safely or tested continuously to ensure safety was maintained.